asraarwani/DataStructuresAndAlgorithms/README.md

                 21. Detect and remove a loop in singly linked list
                 22. Reverse singly linked list in groups of size K
                 23. Reverse circular singly linked list
+                24. Remove Nth node from end of singly linked list

          1. Doubly linked list